kind-lab/mimic-profiles/input/pagecontent/guidance.md

 6. Orders: Resources related to condition and procedure orders

-{% include img.html img="average-mimic-fhir-patient.png" caption="Exemplar MIMIC FHIR Patient with their resources" %}
+{% include img.html img="average-mimic-fhir-patient.png" caption="Exemplar MIMIC-IV FHIR Patient with their resources" %}

 Modelling was completed to map the MIMIC-IV tables into FHIR.
-More detail can be found on the [MIMIC-IV Mappings] and [MIMIC-ED Mappings] pages.
+More detail can be found on the [MIMIC-IV Mappings] and [MIMIC-IV-ED Mappings] pages.

 ### Administration Profiles
 The majority of profiles reference MimicPatient and MimicEncounter.
 The referencing is useful to group together patient related resources or encounter specific resources.